Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Alcoholic-associated steatotic liver disease.
-This is fat buildup in your liver.
-It happens when you regularly consume more alcohol than your liver can process.
+1. Steatosis (“fatty liver disease”): In the earliest stage, excess fat builds up in your liver.
+This happens when you regularly consume more alcohol than your liver can process.

-• Alcoholic-associated hepatic steatosis.
-This happens when excess fat in your liver causes inflammation.
-Inflammation in your liver can cause severe liver damage and cirrhosis.
+2. Alcohol-induced hepatitis: This happens when excess fat in your liver causes inflammation.
+Long-lasting inflammation in your liver (hepatitis) will eventually start to damage the tissues.

 Symptoms and Causes

-You can develop this condition if you drink large amounts of alcohol (heavy alcohol use).
 Most people who have alcohol-associated liver disease develop it after five to 10 years of heavy alcohol use.
-The definition of heavy alcohol use is different depending on sex:
+The definition of heavy alcohol use differs depending on sex:

-• Heavy drinking in males is when you drink three or more drinks a day or 21 or more drinks a week.
-This usually refers to beer, which has less alcohol concentration than wine, vodka or whiskey.
+• For males, heavy drinking is three or more drinks per day or 21 or more drinks per week.

-• Heavy drinking in females is when you drink two or more drinks daily or 14 or more drinks a week.
+• For females, heavy drinking is two or more drinks per day or 14 or more drinks per week.

 Advertisement